 The flowers are greenish-yellow rather than white or pink and are fairly insignificant compared to the showy flowers of other locusts.
 Honey locust produces the largest, heaviest pods, about 10 to 18 inches long and 1 inch wide.
-Often the dark brown pods are twisted.
+Often, the dark brown pods are twisted.
 Individual leaflets on the pinnately compound leaves are about 1 inch long, and the compound leaves are 7 to 8 inches long.

-Identify black locust (Robinia pseudoacacia, hardy in USDA zones 4 through 8) by the 1-inch-long, white, fragrant flowers held in pendant clusters in the late spring.
+You can identify black locust (Robinia pseudoacacia, hardy in USDA zones 4 through 8) by the 1-inch-long, white, fragrant flowers held in pendant clusters in the late spring.
 Leathery seed pods are about 2 to 4 inches long and dark red to black.
 The second tallest locust, it reaches 40 to 70 feet tall.

 New Mexico Locust

 Pods are 2 to 4 inches long and have a narrow wing.
 The compound leaves have nine to 15 leaflets, and the branches have spines at the base of the leaves.
 Short hairs on the leaflets and branches give a grayish cast to these structures.

-Tell bristly locust (Robinia hispida, hardy in USDA zones 6 through 11) from other locusts by the conspicuous bristles on the rachis, or stem, of the compound leaves and on the branches and seed pods.
+You can tell bristly locust (Robinia hispida, hardy in USDA zones 6 through 11) from other locusts by the conspicuous bristles on the rachis, or stem, of the compound leaves and on the branches and seed pods.
 It is a shrub to small tree usually 6 to 10 feet tall and wide.
 The showy spring flowers are rosy pink and fragrant and followed by reddish-brown, bristly, flat seedpods.
 Native to the southeastern United States, it is invasive in some areas.